neondatabase/website/content/docs/guides/deno.md

 ### Create the example application

 Next, create the `server.ts` script on your local machine.
-The script connects to the Neon database and returns data from a `books` table in your database `neondb` database.

 ```ts
 // server.ts